 Install Software Updates

-The first thing you should do when connecting to your Linode is update the Linux distribution’s software.
+The first thing you should do after connecting to your Linode is update the Linux distribution’s software.
 This applies the latest security patches and bug fixes to help protect your Linode against unauthorized access.

 Ubuntu / Debian

 apt-get update && apt-get upgrade

 NoteUbuntu may prompt you when the Grub package is updated.
 If prompted, select

 emaint sync -a

 After running a sync, it may end with a message that you should upgrade Portage using a